 About Althea

-I acquired an impractical degree in a fit of youthful naivete, rewrote and rewrote the first few chapters of a terrible novel I never finished, worked too many different jobs, and moved to Boston for grad school in my mid-twenties.
-Once I started meeting fun people and not getting lost every time I walked out my door, I fell in love with my adopted city and never left.
-For years, I wrote little and finished less, thinking my childhood ambition completely unattainable, but early in 2014 I had an early midlife crisis of sorts and agonized over all the things I should have done by now but hadn’t.
+After doing lots of other things, including moving to Boston, in 2014 I had an early midlife crisis of sorts and agonized over all the things I should have done by now but hadn’t.
 I decided to try writing again, found a call for submissions for a collection called Damsels in Distress at the Less Than Three Press website, and a couple months later I got my first acceptance letter.